 The Low-Income Safety (Car) Seat Program is administered by Resource Mothers who provide car safety seat education and distribute free child safety seats to eligible low-income families.

 Local health departments are responsible for registering home births and issuing copies of death certificates to authorized persons as requested.
 Virginia Department of Health (VDH) vital records clerks compile, publish, and maintain statistical data such as births (including low birth weight, teenage), deaths by major causes; marriages and divorces; and incidence of communicable diseases.

 Infants and children are provided periodic comprehensive medical examinations, immunizations to prevent childhood infectious diseases, developmental screenings, lead screening, parental education regarding nutrition, safety, and health, and referrals to other agencies.
 BabyCare and Resource Mothers enrollment are offered to high-risk infants and children

-WIC stands for a special supplemental nutrition program, Women, Infants and Children.
+WIC is a special supplemental nutrition program for Women, Infants and Children.
 The goal of the program is to improve the health of pregnant, postpartum, and breastfeeding women, infants, and children (under 5 years) through better nutrition and access to health care.
 The program provides screening and referrals to other health, welfare, and social service agencies, nutrition education, breastfeeding promotion and support, as well as supplemental nutritious foods.
 To be eligible for the WIC Program, applicants must meet categorical, residential, income and nutrition risk requirements.